touchHLE/touchHLE/CONTRIBUTING.md

 ```

 Then go to GerritHub, make sure you didn't push anything you didn't intend to, and add `hikari_no_yume` as a reviewer.

+Finally, add a +1 on Verified when you are sure your change is not breaking anything unrelated.

 If you're submitting a large number of changes with a common theme, e.g. improving compatibility with some app, it is recommended to _also_ create a GitHub pull request.
 This improves visibility and ensures your changes are tested by the GitHub CI.
 You can then tag the Gerrit reviews with a “topic” named like `touchHLE/pull/xxx` where xxx is the pull request number.
 You can bulk-tag things using the checkboxes on the GerritHub homepage.